 The Federal Clean Air Act established a program of visibility protection in 156 national parks and wilderness areas across the United States.
 These are referred to as "Mandatory Class I Federal Areas."
 Montana is home to 12 Mandatory Class I Federal Areas, including Glacier National Park, the Bob Marshall Wilderness Area, and many others.
 These areas are managed by three different federal agencies, the U.S. Forest Service, Fish and Wildlife Service, and National Park Service.

-Of course, the goal of understanding regional haze is not just to be able to measure it, but also to decrease haze and improve visibility.
-To do so, the U.S. Environmental Protection Agency (EPA) published a set of regulations in the late-1990s that was intended to reduce the amount of particles in the air over time.
+The goal of understanding regional haze is not just to be able to measure it, but also to decrease haze and improve visibility.
+To do so, the U.S. Environmental Protection Agency (EPA) published a set of regulations in the late-1990s that was intended to reduce the amount of visibility-impairing particles in the air over time.
 This set of regulations is called the Regional Haze Rule.
 The rule calls for state and federal agencies to work together to improve visibility in Mandatory Class I Federal Areas.

 The regulations set a goal of reducing haze in each Class I Area to a level that is considered natural, meaning no particles from man-made sources are contributing to haze.

 In order to track changes in visibility, EPA had to set a starting point, or baseline, which was set as the level of visibility in the years 2000-2004, or before the regulations took effect.
 The regulations require gradual improvements in visibility over time such that each Class I Area will achieve its calculated natural visibility goal by the year 2064.

 These projected improvements form a straight line, what is often referred to as a “glide path,” between the 2000-2004 baseline period and the 2064 natural conditions.
 Due to the unique conditions in different parts of the country, each Class I Area has a different baseline and a different estimation of natural visibility conditions.

 Actions that Reduce Haze